gabrielcuvillier/arxwasm/README.md

 So you have to provide the game data yourself, using your own original copy of the game, and use browser-side functionality of the website to allow the Native Client module having access to it.

+This is a little bit painful to do, but there is no other choice.

 Here is how to do:

-* Get an original copy of the game.
+* Get your original copy of the game, or get the game demo

 If you don't already own an original copy of the game, it can be bought for a reasonable price from well known digital stores (GOG, Steam, etc.).
 If you like immersive RPGs and have ~30 hours available, don't hesitate: it is an enjoyable game (and really flawed too... but this is another story).

-Note there is a Demo version too.
+You may also use the game demo, available from the publisher.
 For the purpose of testing this port, it is a reasonable choice.

 All information can be found here (including where to find the demo): http://wiki.arx-libertatis.org/Getting_the_game_data